 Equality and Equivalence relations.
 In a course for teachers, equality deserves special treatment for several reasons.
 First is to show that equality plays a common role in the various algebraic axioms systems and geometry rather than (as the language in American algebra texts suggests) new properties of equality are invented for each operation and each subject.
-(Texts refer to the addition property of equality and the multiplicative property of equality rather than just noting that addition and multiplication are functions.)

 Second, while the distinctions between equality and equivalence are properly glossed over for K-12 students, secondary teachers need to understand the full story.
-Expressions in a formal language such as $\frac{3}{4}$, $\frac{6}{8}$, .75, .74 $\overline{9}$ are equivalent representations of a single rational number.
-And, pace Frank Morgan, decimal representations are expressions in a formal language, they are not numbers3.
+Expressions in a formal language such as $\frac{3}{4}$ , $\frac{6}{8}$ , .75, .74 $\overline{9}$ are equivalent representations of a single rational number.
+And, pace Frank Morgan, decimal representations are expressions in a formal language, they are not numbers.

-In algebra, we prove $x^2 - 4 = (x+2)(x-2)$ to show each of the expressions determines the same function from \Re to \Re .
+In algebra, we prove the $x^2-4=(x+2)(x-2)$ to show each of the expressions determines the same function from $\Re$ to $\Re$ .
 The notion of equivalence relation is central both to the idea of normal form, which permeates high school mathematics without explicit mention and to the notion of quotient structures that is not formally studied in high school but should be part of a teachers understanding.

 Parsing.
 One of the most unpleasant parts of many logic books is the totally unmotivated proof on page 2 that the expressions in the formal language satisfy the 'unique readability' property.
 This is often accomplished by a sophisticated induction on the number of parentheses, or by studying Polish or inverse Polish notation.
 Who cares?
-High school teachers who mistakenly drill their students on PEMDAS care.
-But Pemdas is flawed because it tries to provide a simple rule where no simple rule is possible.
-The goal for high school teaching should be to understand the role of parentheses and the role of the associativity and commutativity in sometimes omitting them.
+High school teachers who mistakenly drill their students on PEMDAS There are two relevant features for high school teaching.
+Understanding the role of parentheses and understanding the role of the associativity and commutativity in omitting them.
 Clear statements of 'simplification' requires both the notions of derivation and equivalence relations.
 Study of this concept focuses attention on the basic pedagogical issue: 'simplification for what'.